vr-voyage/degu-diffusion-docker/README.md

 # DeguDiffusion Docker image

-This is the Docker image of the first version of my Discord bot software named "DeguDiffusion", that allows you to run your own self-hosted AI images generation Discord bot using a local StableDiffusion installation.
+This repository contains the file to build the official Docker image of my Discord bot software [**DeguDiffusion**](https://github.com/vr-voyage/degu-diffusion), that allows you to run your own AI images generation bot on Discord using a local installation of StableDiffusion.

 ![Screenshot of a bot usage](https://github.com/vr-voyage/degu-diffusion/raw/main/screenshots/GenerateForm-Result.png)

 ![Screenshot of /degudiffusion form](https://github.com/vr-voyage/degu-diffusion/raw/main/screenshots/Apps-Repeat-Diffusion-Form.png)

-The software is available under MIT license.

 The concept behind it is simple :